Phala-Network/runtime-bridge/README.md

-**Due the actively development, anything in this project will change without noticing, detailed API documents will be provided as soon as the new mining mechinisim be merged.**
+**Due to the actively development, anything in this project will change without noticing, detailed API documents will be provided as soon as the new mining mechinisim be merged.**

 README moved to wiki: